Jemaah Islamiyah: Other terrorist attacks

 However, most of Jemaah Islamiyah prominent figures such as Hambali, Abu Dujana, Zarkasih, Noordin M. Top and Dulmatin have either been captured or killed, mostly by Indonesian anti-terrorist squad, Detachment 88.
 While several of its former leaders, including Malaysian Islamic extremist and Afghanistan War veteran Nasir Abbas, have renounced violence and even assisted the Indonesian and Malaysian governments in the war on terrorism.
 Nasir Abbas was Noordin Top's former trainer.

 Indonesian investigators revealed the JI's establishment of a hit squad in April 2007, which was established to target top leaders who oppose the group's objectives, as well as other officials, including police officers, government prosecutors and judges handling terrorism-related cases.

 In April 2008, the South Jakarta District Court declared JI an illegal organisation when sentencing former leader Zarkasih and military commander Abu Dujana to 15 years on terrorism charges.

 In 2010, Indonesian authorities cracked down on the Jemaah Islamiyah network in Aceh.
 Between February and May 2010, more than 60 militants were captured.
 This Aceh network was established by Dulmatin sometime after 2007 when he returned to Indonesia.

 Naming

 The name Jemaah Islamiyah roughly translates to "Islamic Community" in English and is abbreviated as "JI".
-To counter the recruitment efforts by the group, Islamic scholars in Indonesia and the Philippines who are critical of the group suggested it be called Jemaah Munafiq (JM) instead, translated as "Hypocrites' Community".
+To counter the recruitment efforts by the group, Islamic scholars in Indonesia and the Philippines who were critical of the group suggested it be called Jemaah Munafiq (JM) instead, translated as "Hypocrites' Community".